Louis-Bagot/RL_Lab/README.md

 ```

 w.r.t the assesment you would be asked to submit your code, instructions will follow in a seperate markdown document.
+your code will be accessed only when you open pull request and mark the reviewer.

 ## A note about Commit Messages:
 * Commit messages shouldn't span for more than 7-8 words